bids-standard/bids-website/docs/blog/posts/2019-12-31-meet_the_bids_steering_group.md

 I want to work to make the neuroscientific community aware of the importance of using a common standard, like the BIDS, to organize data, highlighting its impact in data sharing, multimodal integration and reproducibility.
 This will provide a boost in the neuroscientific field.
 We will put efforts to foster community participation, looking for accessibility and inclusion.
 I am very passionate about extending the BIDS to new modalities and developing derivatives for all of them, which is the next coherent step after the raw data is organized.
-I would also love to promote the implementation of BIDS apps for different goals (e.g. prepossessing, analyzing pipelines, etc) so they can be easily run and integrated into automated platforms.
+I would also love to promote the implementation of BIDS apps for different goals (for example prepossessing, analyzing pipelines, and so on) so they can be easily run and integrated into automated platforms.
 There are so many encouraging plans for next year!

 ### Melanie Ganz <img src="/assets/img/2019-12-31/MelanieGanz.png" alt="Head shot of Melanie Ganz" width="250" align="right" hspace="20"/>